AlphaValue Corporate Services

 While the former can be a barrier, we also believe that the development of a comprehensive regulatory framework should unleash demand, enabling drone flight, pilot training and clarify insurance matters.
 Indeed, in the absence of regulation, facing a legal limbo in many countries, the development of the drone industry has been slow, as operators can’t rely on clear rules, causing insurance problems when the utilisation of drones is not simply banned.
 In the US, there has been no federal regulation for a long time, opening the way to local experimentation, until the Federal Aviation Administration (FAA) set restricting rules in early 2015, before slightly relaxing them in mid-2016.
 But, the 2020 COVID-19 health crisis accelerated what would seem to be inevitable at some point.
 The FAA granted two companies the rights to deliver equipment and products between hospitals via drones.

 On its side, France has been a pioneer market for drones and, according to the DGAC (Direction Générale de l’Aviation Civile / the French Civil Aviation Authority), the country stands at third place worldwide in terms of drone pilots.
 DGAC established as early as April 2012 four different scenarios (detailed in Worth Knowing) which set precise limits to the operation of aerial drones.
 The French regulation is also very strict concerning the different registrations and certificates necessary respectively for the drone makers, the operators, the pilots and the flight authorisations, establishing a complex regulatory environment but opening clear business opportunities.
-However, this
+However, this regulatory framework evolved in the light of a new European regulation (published in June 2019), which gradually replaced national requirements in order to contribute to the emergence of a European market for the drone industry.
+The first regulation, which took place in January 2021, defined the categories of drone operations.
+The next major step to follow will be the implementation of the so-called U-Space at the European level, to allow traffic management for drones (started to be implemented in 2023).

 In the meantime, emphasis is put on training and traceability.
 Online training and evaluation are being implemented to raise awareness amongst telepilots of recreational drones weighing more than 800 grams on the basic rules of safety, airspace traffic and privacy.
 Theoretical and practical training for professional telepilots, somewhat comparable but less demanding than the private pilot licence (PPL) and focused on the use of drones, the certificate of theoretical aptitude has been introduced.
 Lastly, safety instructions are now required in the packaging as well as the administrative registration of drones weighing more than 800 grammes.